Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a brief review of the concepts that were illustrated above.
+The following is a brief summary of the primary concepts that were raised in the charts and tables above.

 Rate Tables and Charts